 The guy that I go to for that is Travis Stoetzel.
 His training is very hardcore.
-I can’t train at his level so I have to lighten it up for myself but I like what he does.
+I can’t train at his level, so I have to lighten it up for myself, but I like what he does.

 Now to the disclaimer on the video:

-- Travis is from Oklahoma where they do not workout in t-shirts even in the winter
+- Travis is from Oklahoma, where they do not work out in t-shirts even in the winter

 - Travis’ workouts are hardcore.
-You might be at this level or you might have to think of ways you can lighten it (as I do)
+You might be at this level, or you might have to think of ways you can lighten it (as I do)

 I am getting questions from people asking about Barbell Complexes.
-They are asking when you put them in the workouts?
+They are asking when you put them in the workouts.
 How to do them, all sorts of different stuff.

-With any type of barbell complex that you are doing, before you add any type of movement into a complex you need to make sure you have gotten damn good at every single movement that is in your complex.
+With any barbell complex that you are doing.
+Before adding any movement into a complex, you must ensure.
+You have gotten damn good at every movement in your complex.

 I want to talk about loading the barbell.
 You want to determine the load that you use for your complex based on your weakest movement within a complex.

-Using the same set-up, we are doing deadlifts, power cleans, and overhead presses and I’m probably going to be weak at the overhead press compared to my power clean and my deadlift.
-I should be able to deadlift more and I should be able to power clean more than my overhead press, so my overhead press is going to be my weakest movement.
+Using the same set-up, we are doing deadlifts, power cleans, and overhead presses, and I’m probably going to be weak at the overhead press compared to my power clean and my deadlift.
+I should be able to deadlift more, and I should be able to power clean more than my overhead press, so my overhead press is going to be my weakest movement.